FAQs

 To sign up for localized emergency alerts pertaining to water quality, go to: https://princerupert.connectrocket.com.
 New lines will be flushed and chlorinated in accordance with Northern Health Regulations.

-How will the waterline replacement project impact water service?
+How will waterline replacements impact water service?

 Project Questions

-Why is the waterline replacement project necessary?
+Why is the infrastructure replacement project necessary?

 The waterline replacement project is necessary due to the deteriorating condition of the current waterline infrastructure in the City of Prince Rupert.
 The existing waterlines have reached or exceeded their expected lifespan, leading to increased risks of leaks, breaks, and water quality issues.
 By replacing the aging infrastructure, the project aims to improve the reliability, efficiency, and safety of the water supply system, ensuring the continued delivery of safe and reliable drinking water to the community for years to come.